Berkeley Township School District

 Central Regional High School with 1,568 students in grades 9 - 12.
-The high school district's board of education is comprised of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
+The high school district's board of education is composed of nine members, who are directly elected by the residents of the constituent municipalities to three-year terms of office on a staggered basis, with three seats up for election each year.
 Seats on the high school district's board of education are allocated based on the population of the constituent municipalities, with Berkeley Township allocated five of the board's nine seats.

 Schools

 Schools in the district (with 2019–20 enrollment data from the National Center for Education Statistics) are: